industrial-training-cum-internship/2k23-repos/session-reseources/assignment/README.md

 # Assignment 1 :

 ## K-Nearest Neighbors (KNN):
 1. Load the dataset 'iris.csv' using Pandas and split it into features (X) and target variable (y).
-How many features and target classes are there in the dataset?
+Print how many features and target classes are there in the dataset?
     (Hint: Use `Pandas` functions)
 2. Explain the concept of the KNN algorithm in your own words.
 3. What is the significance of the parameter 'K' in KNN?
 How does it affect the algorithm's performance?